 4. Equipment Loans

 If you’re looking for senior care business financing to cover the cost of equipment, equipment loans are a great option.
-With an equipment loan, the equipment you purchase serves as collateral on the loan.
-This collateral helps reduce the cost of the loan and makes it easier to qualify for.
+With an equipment loan, the equipment you purchase serves as collateral on loan.
+This collateral helps reduce the loan cost and makes it easier to obtain.
 Of course, the one drawback is that you can only use equipment loans to pay for equipment.